aws-samples/genai-quickstart-pocs/amazon-bedrock-amazon-redshift-poc/README.md

 This is sample code demonstrating the use of Amazon Bedrock and Generative AI to use natural language questions to query relational data stores, specifically Amazon Redshift.
 This example leverages the MOMA Open Source Database: https://github.com/MuseumofModernArt/collection.

+**Please Note: If you don't want to build this from scratch, Amazon Redshift now supports GenAI capabilities natively, more information on that can be found [here](https://aws.amazon.com/blogs/aws/amazon-redshift-adds-new-ai-capabilities-to-boost-efficiency-and-productivity/).**

 ![Alt text](images/demo.gif)
 # **Goal of this Repo:**